Edited on Jun 23, 2026

 The AI Citation Position

-McDonald's is the QSR brand AI engines name first.
+McDonald's is the QSR brand the engines name first.
 The brand dominates: "best fast food chains," "largest restaurant chain in the world," "famous fast food brands," "most recognized restaurant logos," and adjacent top-funnel discovery queries — universal #1 across ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.

 The citation moat is structural.
 Eight decades of editorial coverage.
 Permanent Wikipedia depth — McDonald's, Big Mac, Happy Meal, McJob, Liebeck v.
 McDonald's, McDonaldization — six separate canonical entries the engines retrieve from.
 The Reddit substrate (r/McDonaldsEmployees, r/mcdonalds) is among the densest in the QSR category.
 The YouTube transcript layer — reviews, exposés, behind-the-scenes content, every viral menu moment — is permanently indexed.
 Competitors cannot close the gap through paid marketing alone.
 Citation Share for McDonald's is a function of seventy years of compounding source authority.